hgriesbauer/resultsDemo/README.md

 # Now let's filter the records and download the data

-  treesDPG<- # create new variable by
+  treesDPG<- # create new spaial feature by

     bcdc_query_geodata("results-forest-cover-silviculture") %>% # querying the results silviculture layer and